Supergiovane/node-red-contrib-knx-ultimate/docs/wiki/knxUltimateViewer.md

 | Gateway | The KNX gateway. |
 | Name | The node name. |

+# WEB PAGE

+The **KNX Viewer** node now includes a dedicated **Vue-based Web Page** that you can open directly from the node editor.

+Use it to:
+- browse live **lights** detected from boolean-style KNX values
+- browse live **dimmers** detected from `DPT 5.001` style values
+- filter items, switch between Viewer nodes and keep the page auto-refreshed
+- get a UI visually aligned with **KNX AI**

+The web page is served directly by Node-RED, so it follows the same authentication model used by the editor/admin endpoints.

 # OUTPUT PINS

 1. Dashboard Group Addresses
    : payload (html) : Connect it directly with the Template UI node.
 It creates a table with all Group Addresses and their values.
 2. Simple Array JSON for data recording
    : payload (array) : An array containing all the GA.
 You can use the array to do your own format and reordering.
 3. Dashboard telegrams queue
    : payload (html) : Connect it directly with the Template UI node.
 It creates a table with the KNX transmission queue for monitoring BUS congestion.

+# NOTES

+- The **Web Page** does not replace the existing outputs: they remain available for dashboard/template flows.
+- Light and dimmer cards are inferred from the KNX values currently seen by the Viewer node.
+- If no telegrams have been seen yet, the web page will stay empty until the Viewer collects live traffic.

 # SAMPLE